retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. figure:: /_static/user_guides/eventstream/14_event_timestamp_hist_event_list.png
     :width: 400

-Nothing changed.
-The skew is probably related to user path sampling or the general popularity of the simple shop over time.
+Nothing changed, meaning that the skew is probably related to user path sampling or the general popularity of the shop over time.

-We could also get rid of the period between April and May, if we think it is too different from the general time frame:
+We could also get rid of the period between April and May, if we think it differs too much from the general time frame:

 .. code-block:: python